 Often, conversations between close individuals can become emotional fast.
 These are people you care about and as passionate as love is, so is anger.
 The most important element of a mature debate is the use of facts.
 Having a fact-based argument makes it harder for the other party to gaslight you.
 It’s also easier for you to point out where their irrational beliefs lie.
 Afterwards, you can be proud of your ability to stand in your integrity without succumbing to your frustration.
 If you don’t know accurate facts off the top of your head, whip out that smartphone and Google them!
 No shame in arming yourself with the info you need to make your point, even if it’s on the spot.

 “This fight is not over, and to achieve our long-term goals we need all the stamina we can muster.”

 Learn the Art of Listening

 Recently, a friend told me to stop trying to save people from their ignorance.
 She told me that I can only provide information and hope the other party takes the opportunity to broaden their views.
-It made me realize the importance of listening and the way that I would want to be listened to.
 Even if the other’s opinions are morally wrong, this approach keeps the conversation below its boiling point which is where you are most likely to make the biggest impact.
-Both parties in any given conversation simply want to be heard.
+Everyone wants to be heard, no matter of the conversation.
 Holding space for dialogue and allowing the other person to speak without interruption will open them up to listening to you in return.